 How it works: Merchants or manufacturers sell their inventory to Amazon at wholesale rates.
 Once they have sent the items to Amazon, the seller’s work is done.
 Amazon pays for the inventory directly to the seller and maintains ownership of the products.
 Amazon sells those products on the Marketplace (as Amazon) – choosing their own price and shipping options.

 Benefits of using Amazon Vendor Central

-Selling to Amazon is an available option for manufacturers and virtually eliminates direct seller work including marketing, advertising, and even pricing.
+With the Vendor option, you’re selling to Amazon, and not on Amazon.
+This option virtually eliminates direct seller work including marketing, advertising, and even pricing.

 Other benefits of Selling to Amazon include:

 - Avoid the hassle of handling pricing, shipping and other logistics for product sales